norvigaward/naward12/README.md

 -Analysing the words which contain different meaning, interprete them and put them in the right category

--Remove duplicate, synonyms and other irrelavant words
+-Remove duplicate, synonyms and other irrelevant words

 ####Results